 Children who are particularly vulnerable

-Name of School recognises that some children are more vulnerable to abuse and neglect and that additional barriers exist when recognising abuse for some children.
+St Joseph’s recognises that some children are more vulnerable to abuse and neglect and that additional barriers exist when recognising abuse for some children.

 We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge children’s diverse circumstances, rather than the individual child’s personality, impairment or circumstances.